merenlab/anvio.org/tutorials/trichodesmium-tutorial/chapter-4.md

                 -T 4
 ```

-This time, the number of predictions from the Pathway Map walk approach is a little bit smaller (122 predictions, compared to 125 from before).
+This time, the number of predictions from the Pathway Map walk approach is a little bit smaller (122 predictions, compared to 128 from before).
 Some predictions likely went away because we excluded an additional Pathway Map.
 But the top-ranked results in the table above mostly didn't change, except for some of the reaction chains getting a bit longer.

 So now is the time to do some targeted searches through the rest of the file.
 You can look through the rest of the predictions using whatever strategy you think is best.
-I would recommend focusing on our first set of outputs (the ones made without considering gaps), as those are more stringent and seem to be more reliable predictions overall.
+I would recommend focusing on our first set of output files (the ones made without considering gaps), as those are more stringent and seem to be more reliable predictions overall.

 {:.notice}
 Confused by the ModelSEED compound names?
 You are not a biochemist and are overwhelmed with all this molecular information?
 Us, too.
 One option for you is to take the output, pick out the predictions that you have high-confidence in, and give that list to a large-language model (LLM) so it can pick out the ones that are likely to be biologically-relevant in your system.
 Then you can focus your efforts on carefully validating those predictions.